-A needs assessment is a systematic process for determining and addressing "gaps" between current conditions and desired conditions.3 The RNA is a specific needs assessment that provides community organizations and stakeholders with region-specific substance use and related behavioral health information.
+A needs assessment is a systematic process for determining and addressing "gaps" between current conditions and desired conditions.
+The RNA is a specific needs assessment that provides community organizations and stakeholders with region-specific substance use and related behavioral health information.
 At the broadest level, the RNA can show patterns of substance use and misuse among adolescents and adults, monitor changes in substance use trends over time, and identify substance use and behavioral health issues that are unique to specific communities.
 It provides data to local providers to support grant-writing activities and provide justification for funding requests and assist policymakers in program planning and policy decisions regarding substance use and misuse prevention, intervention, and treatment.
-The RNA can highlight gaps in data where critical substance use and behavioral health information is missing.
-It is a comprehensive tool for local providers to design relevant, data-driven prevention and intervention programs tailored to specific needs through the monitoring of county-level differences and disparities.
-Figure 2 below shows a visual representation of the overall steps and process of creating the RNA.
+The RNA can highlight gaps in data where critical substances are used, and behavioral health information is missing.
+It is a comprehensive tool for local providers to design relevant, datadriven prevention and intervention programs tailored to specific needs through the monitoring of county-level differences and disparities.